-"The Wanderers" are portrayed by Bert Horton and Sam Hayes.
-Other characters are brought into the cast from time to time with Tom and Dick always as the central figures.
+to 3 p.m.-Ine Wanderers" are portrayed by Bert Horton and Sam Hayes.
+Other characters are brought into the cast from time to time with Tom and Dick always as the central fig-ures.
 The continuity is written by H. C. Conette and the musical background for "The Wanderers" dialogue includes songs by Gail Taylor, soprano; Irving Kenedy, tenor, and John Teel haritone John Teel, baritone.
 Broadcast through KHQ, KOMO, KGW and